About the Endangered Person AdvisoryMissouri Endangered Person Advisory Plan

 - If all criteria exist, prepare the "Endangered Person Advisory" by using the Endangered Missing (EME) code on the Missouri Uniform Law Enforcement System (MULES).

-- Fax the Endangered Persons Advisory (EPA) form with attachments such as photographs, area maps, etc. to the Missouri State Highway Patrol; Troop F Headquarters at 573-751-6814.
+- Email (firstname.lastname@example.org) or fax (573-751-6814) the Endangered Person Advisory (EPA) form with the attachments such as photographs, area maps, etc. to the Missouri State Highway Patrol; Troop F Headquarters.
+Email is the preferred method to receive the forms.

 - Make sure dispatchers or call takers are prepared to handle phone calls.
 Consider allocating additional resources from other law enforcement agencies.